allgaleano/auth.js-v5_role_based_app/README.md

 This is a role-based authentication app built using auth.js-v5.
 It allows users to authenticate and access different parts of the application based on their assigned roles.

+[Visit the app and create an account] (https://auth-js-v5-role-based-app.vercel.app/)

 ## Features

 - User registration and login